A Lagrangian Perspective on the Growth of Midlatitude Storms: The Lagrangian response to baroclinicity

-These findings indicate that the Lagrangian growth of cyclones and anticyclones fundamentally aligns with the predictions of linear baroclinic instability models, with the LGR increasing linearly with baroclinicity.
-However, the Lagrangian perspective unveils crucial details regarding the intricacy of the response.
-First, it reveals that cyclones' MS, expected to correlate well with Eulerian EKE, linearly increases with EGR only for low and medium baroclinicity values.
-For high values of baroclinicity, there is a nonlinear decrease in MS for cyclones, resulting from the reduction in GT.
-Second, it demonstrates a significant difference in the growth of different phases of the baroclinic wave; specifically, cyclones exhibit much faster growth.
-Third, The Lagrangian perspective suggests that the barotropic shear of the mean flow substantially affects the Lagrangian properties.
-This topic is further explored in the next section.
+These findings highlight the value of the Lagrangian perspective in studying mean-eddy interactions by resolving the complexities of individual storm growth.
+The results show that MI, which is expected to correlate with Eulerian EKE \citep{Schemm2018}, increases monotonically with BC at low and medium baroclinicity levels but decreases for cyclones and saturates for anticyclones at higher values.
+The LGR increases monotonically with baroclinicity, aligning with predictions from linear baroclinic instability models.
+However, the observed nonlinearity at high baroclinicity arises due to a reduction in GT.
+Additionally, we find a significant difference in the growth rates of different baroclinic wave phases, with cyclones exhibiting much faster growth.
+Finally, the location relative to the jet (which affects the barotropic shear) influences the growth of individual cyclones and anticyclones, a topic further explored in Sec.~\ref{subsec:dist}.